trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 in HOHQMesh that says it is the straight line across which a reflection will occur.

-!!! tip: "Name of the symmetry boundary"
+!!! tip "Name of the symmetry boundary"
     As noted above, `"symmetry"` is a keyword for the HOHQMesh generator that prescribes over which line a reflection of the mesh occurs.
 The Fortran implementation for this keyword in HOHQMesh is not case sensitive.
 So, within the